serverless/event-gateway/README.md

 #### Invoke Event

-`invoke` is a built-in type of event allowing to call functions synchronously.
+`invoke` is a built-in event type allowing synchronous invocations.
+Function will react to this event only if there is a subscription created beforehand.

 ### Emit a Custom Event